 You are here

 His main research interests are in Robotics, Haptics, and Control Systems in general.
-He has published more than 400 papers on international journals, books, and refereed conferences.
-He is Editor-in-Chief of the IEEE Robotics and Automation Letters, which he started in 2015.
-He has organized and chaired the first WorldHaptics Conference (2005).
-He is Editor of the book series ``Springer Briefs on Control, Automation and Robotics,'' and has served in the Int.l J. Robotics Research, the IEEE Trans. on Robotics and Automation, IEEE Trans.
+He has published more than 500 papers on international journals, books, and refereed conferences.
+He was Editor-in-Chief of the IEEE Robotics and Automation Letters, which he founded in 2015.
+He has organized and chaired the first WorldHaptics Conference (2005) and the first Automatica.it symposium (2011).
+He was Editor of the book series ``Springer Briefs on Control, Automation and Robotics,'' and has served in the Int.l J. Robotics Research, the IEEE Trans. on Robotics and Automation, IEEE Trans.
 Automation Science and Engineering, and IEEE RAS Magazine.
 He was Program Chair of the IEEE Int..
 Conf.
-Robotics and Automation (ICRA'15), and General Chair of the Int.
-Symposium on Robotics Research (ISRR' 2015) and Hybrid Systems: Computation and Control (HSCC 2007).
+Robotics and Automation (ICRA'16), General Chair of the Int.
+Symposium on Robotics Research (ISRR' 2015), Hybrid Systems: Computation and Control (HSCC 2007), and Robotics: Science and Systems (2019).
 He was Editor in Chief of the Conference Editorial Board for the IEEE Robotics and Automation Society (RAS), Vice President for Publications (2013-2014), for Membership (2006-2007), and as Distinguished Lecturer (2004-2006) of IEEE RAS.
 He served as the President of the Italian Association or Researchers in Automatic Control (2012-2013).
 He is the recipient of several awards and honors.
-In 2012, he was awarded with an Advanced Grant from the European Research Council for his research on human and robot hands.
+For his research on human and robot hands, the European Research Council awarded him with four grants, including an Advanced Grant in 2012 and a Synergy Grant in 2018.
 Antonio Bicchi is a Fellow of IEEE since 2005.